 It’s part of trademarked technology we created known as InstantChange™.
 People love it.

-Have you ever looked at the diagrams produced by a lot of workflow tools?
+Have you ever looked at the diagrams produced by a lot of workflow automation tools?
 Was it cluttered with so many steps and activities that it was nearly impossible to understand what the application was trying to accomplish?

 Did the author deal with that by manually creating a simpler, “high-level” diagram in a different tool (e.g., Visio) just so stakeholders and other designers could follow what was going on?